 - Groundwater (infiltration) seeps into sewer pipes through holes, cracks, joint failures, and faulty connections.

 - Stormwater (inflow) rapidly enters sewers via roof drain downspouts, foundation drains, storm drain cross-connections, and through holes in maintenance hole covers.

-Our teams will be reaching out to residents in areas with high I/I to learn more about sewer and drainage conditions in your neighborhood and on your property.
 In cases where we need to understand more about the conditions of sewer pipes, we may also request access to private property as we study the I/I problem and consider different solutions.
 If you may be affected, our team will reach out to you directly.